All About Tending the Land

 Taking the First Steps

 Beginning your homesteading journey on the land can seem daunting, but with careful observation and planning, the seasonal rhythm will become a welcome friend and anticipated adventure each year.
-Start by familiarizing yourself with the growing conditions in your area – average annual rainfall, average first & last frost dates, soil types, native plant species, etc. Having a clear understanding of the climate and land you are working with will pay big dividends later on.
+Start by familiarizing yourself with the growing conditions in your area as well as the normal habits and patterns of the animals you plan to raise.
+Having a clear understanding of the climate, land you are working with, and animals you intend to care for will pay big dividends later on.

 Our Most Popular